MariaContu/MariaContu/README.md

 First of all, I'm Maria and this is my github page.
-I'm currently in the 4th semester of Computer Science at PUCRS.
+I'm currently in the 6th semester of Computer Science at PUCRS.
-I'm doing small projects in languages like Java, Python, C, JavaScript, HTML, CSS and VHDL, to improve my knowledge and techniques.
+I'm doing small projects in languages like Java, Python, C, JavaScript, HTML, CSS and Godot, to improve my knowledge and techniques.

 <div>
   <a href="https://github.com/MariaContu">